-Taken online outside of the class time.
-Will be announced at least two days in advance.
+Timed and taken online during the class time on Wednesdays.
 The points of each quiz will be converted to percentage, this percentages will be averaged at the end of the semester and weighted into overall score.
-Example for n-number of quizzes: ((9/10+12/15+23/30+...)100/n)0.1 plus the rest of the categories weighted as per grading scale.
+Example for n-number of quizzes: ((9/10+12/15+23/30+...)\100/n)\0.2 plus the rest of the categories weighted as per grading scale.
 One lowest quiz score is a drop.
 No make-ups no late/early quizzes.
 Missed quiz is scored as zero (will be the only drop).